-As a voice teacher, Mary prepared Nicole Kidman for her Golden Globe Award winning and Oscar nominated performance in Baz Luhrman's Moulin Rouge.
+Mary prepared Nicole Kidman for her Golden Globe Award winning and Oscar nominated performance in Baz Luhrman's Moulin Rouge.
 She taught Mary J. Blige as well as the stars of John Turturro's musical movie Romance & Cigarettes, including Kate Winslet, James Gandolfini, Mandy Moore and Bobby Cannavale.
-Most recently Mary prepared Bella Thorne for her feature film singing debut in Scott Speer’s Midnight Sun.
+Mary prepared Bella Thorne for her feature film singing debut in Scott Speer’s Midnight Sun.
 Most recently Mary was called upon by the team of JC Superstar Live to help English actor Ben Daniels make his singing debut as Pontius Pilate on NBC starring John Legend.

-Other students include Mary J. Blige, Juliette Binoche, Milla Jovovich, Kerry Washington, Sierra Boggess, Debra Cox, Aida Turturro, Annabella Sciorra, Keri Russell, Tate Donovan, Micky Dolenz, Josh Strickland, Simone, Patrick Cassidy, Charles Osgood, Danish pop star Tim Schou, and Italian stars Serena Autieri, FIlippo Timi, Gala, Andrea Osvart, Denny Mendez, Roberta Gambarini, Marco Ligabue, Violante Placido, i SeiOttavi, Baby K and singers on the Italian TV shows X Factor, Sanremo and The Voice.
+Other students include Kerry Washington, Juliette Binoche, Milla Jovovich, Sierra Boggess, Trudie Styler, Aida Turturro, Debra Cox, Annabella Sciorra, Keri Russell, Tate Donovan, Micky Dolenz, Josh Strickland, Simone, Patrick Cassidy, Charles Osgood, Danish pop star Tim Schou, and Italian stars Serena Autieri, Filippo Timi, Gala, Andrea Osvart, Denny Mendez, Roberta Gambarini, Marco Ligabue, Violante Placido, the a cappella group SeiOttavi, rapper Baby K and singers on the Italian TV shows X Factor, Sanremo and The Voice.

-Internationally, Mary is currently teaching her method, “The Revolutionary Send”, as a Guest Artist at the Rome Film Academy.
+Internationally, Mary is currently the Master Voice Teacher/Guest Artist at the Roma Film Academy.
 She has taught many workshops at the Pop/Rock School of Italian guitar legend Franco Mussida in Milan, Italy, CPM (Centro Professione Musica) since 2009.
-She has been teaching a variety of intensives and master classes in Rome, Milan, Naples, Venice, Palermo, San Remo, Ravenna, Manchester, Lisbon, Moscow and Brisbane since 2005.
+Mary has been teaching a variety of intensives and master classes in Rome, Milan, Naples, Venice, Palermo, San Remo, Ravenna, Manchester, Lisbon, Moscow, Brisbane and Yerevan since 2005.

-Mary is proud to be a frequent Guest Artist at The Susan Batson Studio, LLC in New York City since 2000.
+Mary is proud to be the Master Voice Teacher/Guest Artist at The Susan Batson Studio, LLC in New York City since 2000.
 She has studied acting with her mentor, Susan Batson, for over 30 years.